ZISHUXD/ZISHUXD/README.md

 - I’m interested in Coding and Im a professional Hacker
 - I’m currently learning nothing
 - I’m  collaborating with @Scriptkiddi
-- How to reach me on dc ZISHUXD#6263
+- How to reach me on dc DA ONION#6831

 <!---
 ZISHUXD/ZISHUXD is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.